Better Software for Reproducible Science

 Presentation Slides

-The slides will be published at https://doi.org/10.6084/m9.figshare.30394186.
+The latest version of the slides will always be available at https://doi.org/10.6084/m9.figshare.30394186.

 How to Participate